whatsinport

 Location:

-The cruise ships dock in the center of Warnemunde and is only 300 meters from the train station.
+The cruise ships dock in the center of Warnemunde and is only 300 meters from the train station and city center.
 From there on one can travel to Rostock (20 min) and Berlin (a 2 and a half hour trip) Train schedules.
+The terminal can accommodate 3 cruise liners at a time.
+If all occupied, ships dock at the main commercial piers of Rostock at Seehafen on the other side of the river.

-Getting to Berlin under your own steam in one day isn't practical, since trains run on specific schedules that may conflict with your ship's.
+Getting to Berlin under your own steam in one day isn't practical, since trains run on specific schedules that may conflict with your ship's time table.
 Shore excursions use charter trains or coaches, so that is the best way to reach the capital.

 Printable map to take along.